justinjest/python-essentials/lessons/01IntroToPython.md

 Topics:

 - **Setting Up Your Python Environment**:
-  Installing Python, pip, and IDEs (VS Code, Jupyter Notebook, or Google Colab).
+  Installing Python, pip, and your IDE.
+We recommend the VS Code IDE.
+It's ok to use another IDE if you are comfortable with it.
 Verifying installations and creating `.py` files.
 - **Python Basics**:
   Variables, data types (integers, floats, strings, booleans), data conversion (explicit and implicit), and operators (arithmetic, comparison, logical).
 - **Block Structure and Indentation**: